Astronomy &

 Early Astronomy

-One of the most powerful creations of Greek science was the mathematical astronomy created by Hipparchus in the second century B.C. and given final form by Ptolemy in the second century A.D.
+One of the most powerful contributions of Greek science was the mathematical astronomy created by Hipparchus in the second century B.C. and given final form by Ptolemy in the second century A.D.
 Ptolemy's work was known in the Middle Ages through imperfect Latin versions.

 Ptoeomy